rajarshimaity3235/portfolio/README.md

 To run this portfolio website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/your-portfolio.git`
+1. Clone the repository: `git clone https://github.com/rajarshimaity3235/portfolio.git`
-2. Navigate to the project directory: `cd your-portfolio`
+2. Navigate to the project directory: `cd portfolio`
 3. Open the `index.html` file in your preferred web browser.

 ## Usage